benrau87/openvpn/README.md

 5) Change to local user database under Authentication - General

-6) Configure your network settings under Configuration - VPN Settings
+6) Configure your network settings under Configuration - VPN Settings, make sure to allow access to your local subnet

 7) Add your first user and set a password

+8) Under Server Network Settings make sure to add in your Hostname or IP for your PUBLIC IP